 Attempts to change sexual orientation or gender identity are in the news now because several countries or states have imposed legal bans against therapists or others who use them.
 The UK government is discussing the introduction of such a legal ban in this country.

 There are many groups who would support such a ban.
 For example, among religious figures, the leading pro-LGBTQ+ Anglican activist Jayne Ozanne, is now among those campaigning for such a ban on conversion therapy.
 However, some religious groups, including the cross-denominational Evangelical Alliance coalition of churches, have warned against this, arguing that a loosely phrased ban on conversion therapy could unintentionally criminalise non-coercive prayer or preaching from those opposed to same-sex marriage or transgender identity.

-Michael King is emeritus professor of psychiatry at University College London
+Michael King was the emeritus professor of Psychiatry at University College London

 Jayne Ozanne, The Ozanne Foundation: [email protected]

 The Evangelical Alliance: eauk.org

 Dr Qazi Rahman, Institute of Psychiatry, King’s College London: [email protected]